Puppets/puppets-old/README.md

 ## About

 Marionette provides the necessary building blocks to build decoupled, modular application.
-But one of its virtues – its (relative) lack of opinion – can at times be one of its flaws.
-It is tempting, and sometimes easy, to write tightly coupled
+But one of its virtues – its (relative) lack of opinion – can be one of its flaws.
+It is tempting, sometimes even easy, to write tightly coupled Marionette applications.
-Marionette applications.

 Puppets is an opinionated way to build components with Marionette to solve two issues: making them decoupled,